snahil28/CSStudyInstruments/survey.md

 8. Did you submit any improvements to CrashSimulator itself?
 If so, what parts of this process were the easiest/most difficult to deal with?

-9. Did you enhance CrashSimulator by contributing new environmental anomalies?
+9. Did you contribute new environmental anomalies to CrashSimulator?
 If so, what parts of this process were easiest/most difficult to deal with?